pmacMaps/build-maps-leaflet-parcel-gds23/README.md

-# build-maps-leaflet-parcel-gds23
+# Coding Interactive Web Maps: A Hands-On Guide to Building with Leaflet.js and Parcel.js

-Guide to session at GeoDev Summit 2023
+This repository contains the general outline and project files for a presentation I gave at the 2023 [GeoDev Summit](https://summits.harrisburgu.edu/geodev/), held in Harrisburg, Pennsylvania.

 ## Required Software
-- Visual Studio Code ([download software](https://code.visualstudio.com/download)): used for writing code to build map application
+- Visual Studio Code ([download software](https://code.visualstudio.com/download)): Where we'll be writing our code
-- Node.js ([download software](https://nodejs.org/en/download/current)): used for adding libraries for map application
+- Node.js ([download software](https://nodejs.org/en/download/)): We'll use Node.js and NPM to install the libraries we'll use in our map application

 ## Software Packages
 ### Development
-- [Parcel.js](https://parceljs.org/): Build tool to package files into final application
+- [Parcel.js](https://parceljs.org/): The build tool we'll use to package the files into our final application; also provides a nice development environment
-- [Parcel GeoJSON Transformer](https://www.npmjs.com/package/parcel-transformer-geojson): Enables using GeoJSON data format with Parcel.js
+- [Parcel GeoJSON Transformer](https://www.npmjs.com/package/parcel-transformer-geojson): A Parcel.js plugin that allows us to use GeoJSON data in our map application
 ### Standard
 - [Leaflet.js](https://leafletjs.com/): Library to build interactive web maps
 - [Leaflet Better Scale](https://github.com/daniellsu/leaflet-betterscale): Plugin to create an enhanced map scale bar
-- [Leaflet Fullscreen](https://github.com/Leaflet/Leaflet.fullscreen): Plugin to allow map to go into fullscreen mode
+- [Leaflet Fullscreen](https://github.com/Leaflet/Leaflet.fullscreen): Plugin to allow the map to go into fullscreen mode
-- [Leaflet Locate Control](https://github.com/domoritz/leaflet-locatecontrol): Plugin to add a "locate me" widget to map
+- [Leaflet Locate Control](https://github.com/domoritz/leaflet-locatecontrol): Plugin to add a "locate me" widget to map (allows users to identify their current location)
 - [Leaflet Zoomhome](https://github.com/torfsen/leaflet.zoomhome): Plugin to add a zoom control with a default extent button
 - [Esri Leaflet](https://github.com/Esri/esri-leaflet): Plugin to allow access to Esri REST services
 - [Esri Leaflet Renderers](https://developers.arcgis.com/esri-leaflet/samples/renderers-plugin/): Plugin to display symbology associated with a REST service